 All of them had the same blank perplexed look of, “What did he just say?” look on their faces.
 Waiving my right arm forward I exclaimed, “Come on everyone!
 Let’s go!”
-The motion sensor door slowly opened and the nice, cool air-conditioned building gave way to a thick brick wall of hot, humid air which hit me the same way Mike Tyson would hit his opponents.
+The motion sensor door slowly opened and the nice, cool air-conditioned building gave way to a thick brick wall of hot, humid air which hit me with the force of a bag of bricks.
 All the energy I had a few seconds ago was punched out of me.

 A few seconds passed as I adjusted to my surroundings when a wave of taxi drivers starting to rush me like a mob would go after their favorite celebrity.
 Trying to look over the mass, it was impossible to see more than 10 feet in any direction as everyone was shouting, shoving and waiving their hands in the air, trying to get my attention.
 There must have been at least 20-30 taxi drivers, all vying and jockeying for position to get my attention.

 “My friend!
 My friend!
 Where do you want to go?”
 They all seemed to shout out in unison as I was shoved in every way from the mob.